embmike/RobotND-Where-Am-I/README.md

 $ ./localize_robot.sh
 ```

-Now send movement commands to the robot via the keyboard
+Now use the keyboard to send movement commands to the robot to move the robot.
+In the end, all of the particles are in a lump on the robot, so that the robot pose can be accurately estimated.
 ```sh
 	---------------------------
 	Moving around: